Disabled Students Allowance (DSA) and other funding

 - Items of specialist equipment – for example screen readers, computer magnification software, braille note takers.

-- Non-medical helper's allowance - for example library support or the use of a reader or scribe during examinations.
+- Non-medical helper's allowance – for example library support or the use of a reader during examinations.

 - General allowance – which can cover things like enlarged examination papers and course materials.

-One great thing about DSA is that the equipment it pays for is yours to keep and can be kept at home or at your halls of residence.
-DSA can also pay for the costs of learning braille, rehabilitation skills and mobility training, taxi fares to and from university and training in the use of access technology.
+One great thing about DSAs is that the equipment they pay for is yours to keep and can be kept at home or at your halls of residence.
+DSAs can also pay towards the costs of learning braille, rehabilitation skills and mobility training, taxi fares to and from university and training in the use of access technology.

 It's important that you are aware of the wide range of support that you may be able to access through your DSA payment.
 Think about the list outlined above before you leave college and talk through what your needs have been in the past and what they may be throughout your course of study.
 You may need some mobility training on arrival to familiarise yourself with certain routes and the layout of the university.
+You may need different support while on a field trip or work placement.
 Give thought to all of these things when you are looking for and applying to university.

 Top tip on technology